jae686/srl-tutorials/03_first_sprite/03_sprites.md

 To scale a sprite, we first define a `Vector2D` that will contain the X scaling on the first component and the Y scaling on the second component.

 If the scale value is > 1.0 the sprite sill be made bigger on that axis.
-If < 1.0 then the sprite will be made smaller on the axis.
+If < 1.0 then the sprite will be made smaller on that axis.

 For example :